 - When to Plant: One month before the last frost in spring or in late summer

-- USDA Zones: 2–11 depending on the variety
+- USDA Zones: As an annual in zones 2–11 depending on the variety

 - Sun Exposure: Full sun or partial shade in hot weather

-- When it's in Trouble: Holes from insects, yellow or brown spots on leaves
+- Signs of a Problem: Holes from insects, yellow or brown spots on leaves

-- When it's Thriving: Green, sturdy leaves on strong stems
+- Signs of a Healthy Plant: Green, sturdy leaves on strong stems